-“Regardless of your age, weightlifting allows the muscles to grow and become stronger,” said Michael Reinke, and Advocate Aurora Health Athletic Trainer.
+“Regardless of your age, weightlifting allows the muscles to grow and become stronger,” says Michael Reinke, Advocate Aurora Health athletic trainer.
 “Weightlifting also improves bone density and improves heart health, all while decreasing the risk of injury during activity.”

 If you are looking to start a weightlifting regimen, here are some tips that Reinke recommends:

 - Define your goals.

 - Are you wanting to rehab an old injury to get back to day-to-day activities?

 - Is it to get back into shape to do the things you love?

 - Do you want to improve on your current strength and fitness to live a more active lifestyle?

 - Set aside a specific time a few days a week and block it off in your calendar.